apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

     - [ ] Supports or promotes disharmony among people or end users.
     - [ ] Supports or promotes volatility or tension amoung people or end users.
     - [ ] Supports or promotes disrespect among people or end users.
-    - [ ] Supports the use of substances that potentially harm persons or animals.
+    - [ ] Supports the use of substances (drugs, hazard substances or products) that directly or indirectly harm persons or animals.
-    - [ ] Supports or promotes critical thinking.
+    - [ ] Supports or promotes critical thinking, meaning that promotes the use of logic and reason over blinly trusting information without further analysis or questioning.
-    - [ ] Supports or promotes human values.
+    - [ ] Supports or promotes human values, meaning universal values such as peace, freedom, social progress, equal rights, human dignity (applies to animals as well).
     - [ ] Supports or promotes productivity.

 4.  #### Cybersecurity and Civil Liberties.